Faith Craft Faith Craft Studios Faithcraft Faith-Craft

 Extended: Forest Row (1877)

 Thomas Green (c1659-c1730?) was a leading statuary in Camberwell by 1697.
 He was responsible for some of the largest and most elaborate early C18 church monuments, which are widely scattered through England.
 However, he also worked in a simpler vein, as his only work in Sussex shows.
 Mainly in his final years, he was also noted as a heraldic carver, especially of the Royal Arms for public buildings.

 Thomas Greenshields (1801/02(?)-after 1845) initially practised in Reading, but moved to Oxford, where he appears in directories (PD) of 1830 and 1842; in 1841 he was living in St John’s Street.
 He designed a number of vicarages and rectories in the south of England, but otherwise most of his surviving work is in Oxford and he restored several churches in Oxfordshire.
 He is not to be found in the city after 1845, but there is no reliable record of his death.
-Moreover, there is an isolated reference in 1851 to a Thomas Greenshields in Randwick, Gloucestershire (born 1801/02 in Middlesex) who described himself as an architectural civil engineer and who could well be the same man, though the lack of any other reference makes the identification unprovable.
+Moreover, there is an isolated reference in 1851 to a Thomas Greenshields in Randwick, Gloucestershire (born 1801/02 in Middlesex) who described himself as an architectural civil engineer and who could well be the same man, though in the absence of any other reference the identification cannot be proved.

 Rebuilt: Iping (1840)